 Fortunately, I did not have to backtrack.
 A very rough dirt road dropped down into a valley: the same valley I would have gone into from Webster Pass.
 (In fact, I could see, on the other side of the valley, Webster Pass and the road from the pass switchbacking its way down.)

-The hike down the road was a little slow due to the roughness of the road, and also the fact that as I got further down, the road also doubled as a creek.
+The hike down the road was a little slow due to the roughness of the road, and also the fact that as I got further down, the road doubled as a creek.
 A light rain fell occasionally on the way down, and then gradually picked up, raining continuously for over an hour.

 Past the junction with the Webster Pass Road, the road gradually became better maintained and easier to walk down.
 A couple of cars passed me going in either direction.
 A pickup truck, going in my direction, offered me a ride.
 (I declined.)

 I passed through the tiny town of Montezuma, which appeared to only have homes, and perhaps also rental properties, but did not appear to have either a restaurant or a store.
 I was hoping for the opportunity to at least go inside and get out of the rain for a little bit, but ultimately I’m glad there actually wasn’t anything.
-It turned out I needed the time that would’ve taken.
+I needed the time that would’ve taken.

 I walked straight through town, passing under a sign strung up over the road with a town‘s name, and a missile with the word “slow” painted on it.
 (The town’s main road had quite a few speed bumps, a speed limit of 5 mph, and lots of signs asking people to drive slowly.
 They really didn’t want anyone driving fast down the dirt road.)
 Past the sign, the road became paved.

-I followed the paved road for awhile, until it reached a trailhead and turned into a dirt road going into the White River National Forest.
+I followed the paved road for awhile, until it reached a trailhead and turned into a dirt road re-entering the White River National Forest.
 Shortly after the rain finally stopped, I took a break on a small open area just below the road.
 The sun came out, at least for a while.
 I tried to dry out my wet clothes and rain jacket (which was thoroughly soaked), but there was only so much they were going to dry in the twenty minutes I was stopped.
 I just barely managed to get cell service, and the weather forecast called for more rain later today, and also rain tomorrow afternoon.

 Following the dirt road further, I crossed over Peru Creek.
 Heavily polluted from mining activities, the creek water was white, and all the rocks in the creek were bleached.
 It looked sick, very unhealthy.